Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 - Add the butter; stir until melted into the sauce.

-- Slice the tenderloin into medallions; serve with the sauce spooned over the top.
+- Slice the tenderloin into one inch medallions; serve with the sauce spooned over the top.

 Notes